bp-studio/box-pleating-studio/README.md

 - `buildCorePub`: build the release version of `bpstudio.js`, which will be minified.
 - `buildApp`: build the UI part (`main.js`, source code under `src/app`) of the app, which is written in [Vue.js](https://vuejs.org/) version 2.
 - `buildLocale`: build `locale.js` (source code under `src/locale`).

-If you would like to contribute a new language, start with `src/locale/en.json` and translate it.
-You will find the VS Code extension [i18n Ally](https://marketplace.visualstudio.com/items?itemName=antfu.i18n-ally) very helpful.

 ### About BP Studio Core